 - Ethical/Legal/Professional Issues

 The examination consists of 225 questions, 175 of which are scored.
 The cost to take the exam is $600, along with an $87.50 test site appointment fee.
 No-shows or cancellations within 24 hours of the testing appointment forfeit all fee costs.
 The EPPP is administered by Pearson VUE.
 Candidates schedule their test date once their application is approved by their state licensing board.

 Other Required State Exams

 Some states also require candidates to take and pass a state jurisprudence and/or oral examination as part of the application process.
-For example, candidates in Alaska must take and pass a state law and ethics exam, while candidates in Texas must pass a jurisprudence examination in addition to the EPPP.
+For example, candidates in Alaska, New Mexico, Oregon, Tennessee, Texas and the Virgin Islands must pass a jurisprudence examination in addition to the EPPP.